 - When copying assignments or tests for a new term, be sure to include "Grade Center Columns and Settings" in the itemized copy list.

 - System emails about copy/import processes being complete are usually premature.
 After the email, wait ~30 minutes to check the destination course.

 - Re Library reserves: Book lists and linked syllabi cannot be moved forward in a copy or import process.
 You will need to contact firstname.lastname@example.org in order to reactivate physical reserves or update a linked syllabus.

 - Want to upload several files at once?
 See Upload (and download) Multiple Files

-- Blackboard systems are backed up daily, but individual courses are archived weekly, and do not include copies of uploaded files.
+- Blackboard systems are backed up daily, but individual courses are archived weekly (once they've been made available to students), and do not include copies of uploaded files.
 To create your own complete archive, see How to create and download your own course archive.